vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 · 1440, 1414 on pratyahara ), names it in com. on Yoga

 1446, 1448 (agrees with Y. bbāṣya 909; Vyāga does not Bhagya closely ), 1450, 1455, play a prominent part in y.
-1457 ( on Yogi-caryi ), 1522,- and Sūta does not appear as 1526n, 1528, 1596n; closely narrator at all 909, agrees with definition as Viṣnurahasya 49n, 1150, 869 (& Papicalaksana, 907;. com. mere compilation, acc. to called Vaiṣpavākūtacandrikā!
-Danasāgara). of Ratnagarbha and another Viṣnusathhitā elaborate treat called Visaucitti deal with a mept of dikzē js, 1117, 1123, V. of 6000 verses only 832-33, 1125 and o( on Mudrāg appro 868n; Danasayara koex a V. priate to several gods and of 23000 verses which it names about 30). . ; discards 8681-69, 909 ; extant Viṣnuārikhalā-yoga 414-15..
-Visṇu P, composed between Viṣti, 7th mobile Karanı, 411-12, 300 to 500 A.D, 909; is - full 709-710 ; appears to have in of characteristic qualities of spired great terror among Vaiṣpa vas 8740; narrates bow medieval Dharmaśāstra writers and why Vyasa declared how 709-10; astrologers raised it Kaliyuga, Sūdra and women to the status of an ill-omened were blessed 928–929; on Demonese. .411 ; euphemisti Sāökhya 1382; present text! oally called Bhadra or Kalyāpi divided into six arśas, 126 412, 700; diagram showing chapters and has about 6000 how Viști occurs eight times - verses 907: Rimānuja in his in a month 709; fast on'it,
+1457 ( on Yogi-caryi ), 1522,- and Sūta does not appear as 1526n, 1528, 1596n; closely narrator at all 909, agrees with definition as Viṣṇurahasya 49n, 1150, 869 (& Papicalaksana, 907;. com. mere compilation, acc. to called Vaiṣpavākūtacandrikā!
+Danasāgara). of Ratnagarbha and another Viṣṇusathhitā elaborate treat called Visaucitti deal with a mept of dikzē js, 1117, 1123, V. of 6000 verses only 832-33, 1125 and o( on Mudrāg appro 868n; Danasayara koex a V. priate to several gods and of 23000 verses which it names about 30). . ; discards 8681-69, 909 ; extant Viṣṇuārikhalā-yoga 414-15..
+Viṣṇu P, composed between Viṣti, 7th mobile Karanı, 411-12, 300 to 500 A.D, 909; is - full 709-710 ; appears to have in of characteristic qualities of spired great terror among Vaiṣpa vas 8740; narrates bow medieval Dharmaśāstra writers and why Vyasa declared how 709-10; astrologers raised it Kaliyuga, Sūdra and women to the status of an ill-omened were blessed 928–929; on Demonese. .411 ; euphemisti Sāökhya 1382; present text! oally called Bhadra or Kalyāpi divided into six arśas, 126 412, 700; diagram showing chapters and has about 6000 how Viști occurs eight times - verses 907: Rimānuja in his in a month 709; fast on'it,

 · Vedārthasangraha quotes more .411'; inauspicious, except in than 100 verses from V, its tail, last three ghaṭikās 7.10; regards V. As of supreme supposed to have the form of a aathority over other Puripas soake divided into mouth, necky 880; 9578 ; akya, Suddhodana | . chest, navel, waist and tail al ( 44 23rd in descent from being irauspicious except fail Bpbadbala and Rahula men-1 and cach being assigned 'diffe tioned by: T. 909; several kfag ghaṭikās 7:10.
 Works state the number of' Viṣuva Saṅkrantis $13.